-Section 3.2 described the POSAML unified framework.
-The visual modeling capabilities allow a systems provisioner to model middleware provisioning decisions while the generative capabilities automate the QoS validation.
-In this section we describe how the unified POSAML framework separates the concerns of configuration and QoS validation within the unified framework.
+Section 3.2 described the POSAML unified framework and illustrated how a systems provisioner can use the visual mechanisms provided by POSAML to model middleware provisioning decisions.
+In this section we describe how the unified POSAML framework separates the concerns of configuration and QoS validation, and how generative programming capabilities provided by model interpreters seamlessly unify these separate views.

-The middleware configuration is accomplished through POSAML's feature modeling [4,5] capability, which assists a systems engineer in configuring a variety of different middleware features (e.g., choosing the pattern and its configuration parameters).
+The middleware configuration is accomplished through POSAML's feature modeling [5,6] capability, which assists a systems engineer in configuring a variety of different middleware features (e.g., choosing the pattern and its configuration parameters).
 The benchmarking capability (though visually decoupled from the provisioning capability) is internally integrated and is used in automatically synthesizing empirical benchmarks for the provisioned system to perform QoS validation.
 The remainder of this section describes these capabilities of POSAML.